 Science has to be done properly or it is not worth doing at all.
 The determined acceptance of bad science and its results as valid is a good definition of pseudoscience.
 So who are the real pseudoscientists here?

 For a start, how scientific was Dunne?
 He certainly wanted to be and thought he was.
 He firmly believed that every thought and experience in life was accompanied by its associated brain signal.
 He accepted Einstein and Minkowski's four-dimensional spacetime as fundamentally sound, right down to the Lorentz contraction which presented physical reality relative to the observer and thus gave Einstein's theory its name.
 He thoroughly appreciated the human mind's ability to deceive itself and wrote off the contemporary fashions for spiritualism and fortune-telling with a disdain borne of personal experience.
 Moreover, he also thoroughly appreciated the technical challenge of drawing objective scientific results from what was an almost wholly subjective phenomenon: how do you identify a precognitive experience?
+Overall, he was a good deal more scientific in his methodology than anybody else at the time, and more so than most who have followed him since, in either camp.

 Well then, perhaps he was mistaken, looking back and subconsciously twisting his memories to fit the facts?
 He was acutely aware of such possibilities and documents his struggle with them, along with the experimental refinements he foisted on both himself and others to test for, identify and eliminate such effects.
 He kept a dream diary and referred back to it regularly to check for predictions of more recent events.
 In some cases he would discuss a dream with others before it came true, and none of those others ever spoke up against his claims.
 It becomes wholly untenable to suggest that he was not having dreams whose apparent predictive content deeply disturbed him.

-Dunne did his best to be objective, but the acid test muct come with attempts to duplicate his results.
+Dunne did his best to be objective, but the acid test must come with attempts to duplicate his results.
 The respected Society for Psychical Research decided to see for itself.
-But their research officer Theodore Besterman turned down Dunne's rigorous but complex procedures in favour of something simpler and more practical.
+But their research officer Theodore Besterman turned down Dunne's rigorous but complex procedures in favour of something simpler and easier to do in practice.
 It was therefore also a good deal less scientific and Dunne argued it was so badly designed it was no longer a test of his theory.
 When the results came through, Besterman and Dunne produced widely different assessments as to what was or was not a coincidence and what were the probabilities involved.
 Dunne went on to extract further information from the participants and used this to fill in some of the gaps that Besterman had opened up.
 The Society felt forced into the quite extraordinary position of publishing an editorial preface disclaiming their own research officer's report and he left not long afterwards.
-Yet every good sceptic ever since has seized on that report as proof Dunne was wrong, conveniently ignoring the society's official disclaimer printed immediately and quite unmissably above.
+Yet every good sceptic ever since has seized on that report as proof that Dunne was wrong, conveniently ignoring the society's official disclaimer printed immediately and quite unmissably above.
 Dear sceptics, I call that blind eye of yours bad science.
 Your rejection of Dunne is more pseudoscientific than his claims ever were.

 As a postscript, all this says little about Dunne's theory of Serialism which he developed to explain the nature of time.
 Serialism could be barking mad and dream precognition still occur on some other basis.
 I am far from alone in making such a suggestion.